yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

     - Use the repository url and `git clone` to copy the content-init code to your build agent.

->**Note: Keep this WSL window open as your build agent SSH connection.
-You will later open new WSL sessions to other machines.**
+>**Note**: Keep this WSL window open as your build agent SSH connection.
+You will later open new WSL sessions to other machines.

 You should follow all steps provided *before* performing the Hands-on lab.